Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Today was a little bit harder.
 Stalled out a bit trying to figure out what to do next.
 Moving towards MySQL since that is what my work uses, and seems to be in more common demand.
 I love the idea of learning a database, but they seem fairly complex, so it is a bit daunting.

+### Day 16: Oct 22, 2019

+#### Today's Progress
+- Started working with MySQL
+- Set up SequelPro with my localhost DB

+#### Thoughts:
+So excited!
+Once I get my head around MySQL I really can get a true end to end web app up and running soon!

+### Day 17: Oct 29, 2019

+#### Today's Progress
+- More MySQL work

+#### Thoughts:
+I am over the moon about learning MySQL.
+Wanted to learn a DB for a while now, and it really feels like it is clicking!
+Helps I have worked with Jira's JQL which people say is similar to MySQL.